robbert-harms/MDT/docs/_getting_started/analysis.rst

 With a protocol and mask ready we can now proceed with model analysis.
 Please open the tab "Fit model" and fill in the fields using the "b1k_b2k" dataset as an example.
 Selecting a model is made easy using the drop down menu.
-All models that MDT can find are in this list, single composite models and cascaded models, standard supplied models and your own models.
+All models that MDT can find are in this list, both single composite models and cascaded models, and both standard supplied models and your own (user) models.
 See :ref:`dynamic_modules` on how to add models to this list, see :ref:`concepts_composite_and_cascade_models` for more information on the types of models (composite and cascade).

-Having filled in all the required fields you can now press "Run" and wait a moment while MDT calculates your selected model.
+Having filled in all the required fields, select the "Ball&Stick_r1 (Cascade|S0)" model, and press "Run" and wait a moment while MDT calculates your selected model.
 Afterwards you go to the "View results" tab to launch the MDT map viewer GUI for visually inspecting the results.

 By default MDT returns a lot of result maps, like various error maps, additional maps like FSL like vector component maps, and more.